 You have thousands of, millions of, billions of websites (website is a collection of web pages, images, scripts, videos, multimedia files etc) available, and you want certain information, when you read certain information, what you do is, you want to search on the web.
 The only available facility is actually through the search engines.

-Now how do search engines work is actually, they respond to a certain question that the user has asked, it is called a keyword (when a user types some words on a search engine to find something these words are known as keywords).
-When you type a particular keyword in a particular search engine, what the search engine will do is, it actually finds the relevant information and that display of information that you see in the search engine is called a SERP (search engine results page).
+Now how do search engines work is actually, they respond to a certain question that the user has asked, it is a keyword (when a user types some words on a search engine to find something these words are the keywords).
+When you type a particular keyword in a particular search engine, what the search engine will do is, it actually finds the relevant information and that display of information that you see in the search engine is a SERP (search engine results page).

 In order to show up in results, your content needs to be first visible in search engines.
 It is the most important part of SEO (SEO stands for search engine optimization, it is the process of growing the quality and quantity of website traffic by increasing the visibility of a website or a website pages).
 The entire SEO works on keywords.
 If your site cant found, there’s no way you’ll ever show up in the SERPs.